We’ll again use the CalEnviroScreen dataset for the lab. Load the tidyverse

 ## 1 8035

-What was the population of California in the 2010 census, based on
+What was the total population in the dataset based on the 2010 census? (use sum()

 ces %>% pull(TotalPop) %>% sum()